 Staff absences from illness is, unfortunately, one of those things that every business has to deal with.
 Though inevitable, it can still be frustrating, as they interrupt projects and workflow, generally making an organisation less productive than it otherwise could be.
+Additionally, presenteeism, where employees work while unwell, can cost up to £4000 per employee yearly, further impacting productivity.
+Employee assistance programmes (EAPs) can serve as crucial resources for addressing both mental and physical health concerns, promoting a proactive approach to employee wellbeing.

 However, the good news is, although employees calling in sick is largely out of your hands, it’s not completely out of your control; there are a number of things you have influence over that can help cut down the number of staff absences and sick days.
+One of the most effective measures is implementing a clear, well-communicated reporting procedure for sick leave, which helps avoid misunderstandings and ensures a smoother process.

 With that in mind, let’s look at a few ways to reduce sickness absence in your company:

-Create a healthy working environment
+Create a healthy working environment for employee satisfaction

 • Air Quality – Poor air quality guarantees that any bug makes its way around the office will do so quickly.
 To combat this, ensure you have proper ventilation and regular-cleaned air filters.